finleygou/finleygou.github.io/_pages/aboutme.md

 Welcome to Finley's personal page!

-My name is Fandi Gou (苟凡棣), I was born in Chengdu, China, in March 2001.
+My name is Fandi Gou (苟凡棣), I was born in Chengdu, China, in 2001.03.
 Currently I am a third-year PhD student at <a href='https://sais.sjtu.edu.cn/'> School of Automation and Intelligent Sensing </a>, Shanghai Jiao Tong University, major in Control Science and Engineering.
 I graduated as Shanghai Municipal Outstanding Graduate from Shanghai Jiao Tong University in 2023.06 with a B.E. degree from the <a href='https://automation.sjtu.edu.cn/'>Department of Automation </a>, <a href='https://www.seiee.sjtu.edu.cn/'> SEIEE school </a>.
 Prior to that, I graduated from Chengdu No.7 High School with honor.

+Focusing on solving multi-agent tasks with DRL or other methods
 <!-- https://automation.sjtu.edu.cn/ -->
 <!-- [text](https://www.seiee.sjtu.edu.cn/) -->